Student life can feel like being surrounded by alarms that won’t stop going off.

 Between academic, personal, and career concerns, it’s difficult to know which warning signals really demand our attention.
 If you can’t turn the alarms off, you’re left feeling stressed out and uncertain.

-Recently, I attended a workshop at the Centre for Student Involvement and Careers (CSIC) called “Panic to Power: Build Your Confidence”, which helps students learn how to relax and harness nervous energy.
+During my last semester at UBC, I attended a workshop at the Centre for Student Involvement and Careers (CSIC) called “Panic to Power: Build Your Confidence”, which helps students learn how to relax and harness nervous energy.

 We talked about how everybody feels nervous about something, from class presentations to job interviews.
 You develop confidence by figuring out what types of coping techniques help you learn to turn your alarms off.